Tylecodon hallii (Toelken) Toelken

 Light: This succulent can survive direct sunlight exposure without any problems, but it will grow beautifully in partial shade.

-Soil: A well-draining soil mix is key to healthy T. hallii.
+Soil: A well-draining soil mix is a key to healthy T. hallii.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.
 Indoors, it is essential to use pots with at least one drainage hole at the bottom.

 Hardiness: Like all Tylecodons, this succulent is extremely tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
 T. hallii can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.